A nearly Blackwell-optimal policy gradient method: Gradients of the bias

-Alternatively, whenever it is preferable to use \emph{disjoint} policy and critic parameter sets (where there is no shared parameters), one can utilize our \thmref{thm:postmixing_identity} below.
-It presents an equivalent form of the post-mixing part that is free from $\nabla q_b^\pi(S_{\tmix^\pi}, A_{\tmix^\pi})$.
+Alternatively, our \thmref{thm:postmixing_identity} presents an equivalent form of the post-mixing part that is free from $\nabla q_b^\pi(S_{\tmix^\pi}, A_{\tmix^\pi})$.
+It is beneficial whenever the critic is independent of $\vecb{\theta}$.
+This is the case for instance, when policy (actor) and critic neural-networks do not share any parameters.

 \begin{theorem} The post-mixing part of \eqref{equ:grad_bias}, denoted as $\nabla v_{b, post}(\vecb{\theta}, s_0)$, has the following identity,